Civil defense siren: United Kingdom

 There was a siren system consisted mainly of Castle Castings and two Secomak GP3s for their flood warning system sector.
 When MoD was decommissioning these systems across the country, Norfolk kept their sector back for flood warning.
 With the advent of digital services and mobile technology, many local authorities are now retiring their siren networks in favour of contacting people by telephone.
 In January 2007, proposals to retire a network of sirens in Norfolk were made by the Norfolk Resilience Forum.
 In November 2007, residents were angered after the sirens had not sounded following a tidal surge in Walcott.
 In 2008, a review of the current and future role of flood warning sirens was undertaken by Norfolk County Council, after plans to retire them were halted following concerns from nearby residents.
 Although some of the sirens were initially withdrawn, 40 out of the 57 were eventually temporarily reinstated.
 Despite this, in July 2010 the flood warning sirens were finally retired in favour of alerting people by telephone, SMS or e-mail.
 After three years of consultations, the council had failed to demonstrate that refurbishing the sirens would be a worthwhile investment.
 The whole siren system was completely gone by late 2013, with only two sirens remaining, which are both inactive with one of them refurbished and put on display on a beach not far from its original location, and another, in Mundesley Fire Station, just standing there, extremely unlikely to ever sound again.

-Flood warning sirens, like this one in Magdalen in Norfolk, UK, are common along the River Great Ouse, which is prone to flooding.
+Flood warning sirens, like this Castle Castings one in Magdalen in Norfolk, UK, are common along the River Great Ouse, which is prone to flooding.

 Lincolnshire, which had one of the largest siren systems in the country consisting of Carters, had 46 sirens based in North Somercotes, Mablethorpe, Boston, Skegness, Spalding and Sutton Bridge, as well as inland at Louth, Horncastle, Middle Rasen and Gainsborough, the areas most at risk of being hit by floods.
 Following serious flooding in the summer of 2007, investigations took place into how the flood warning system could be improved.
 The Environment Agency admitted that the warning system in Louth had not sounded early enough.
 In April 2008, Lincolnshire County Council began to investigate the possibility of replacing the flood warning sirens with mobile phone alerts.
 A council report in November 2009 described the sirens as being "outdated, in the wrong places and difficult to repair".
 The sirens were eventually decommissioned in November 2011 and replaced with Floodline.